TheM1ddleM1n/WaddleClient/README.md

 1. Disable unused counters (only enable what you need)
 2. Check for conflicting userscripts
 3. Close other browser tabs
-4. Try reducing the number of active features
-5. Clear your browser cache
+4. Clear your browser cache

 **Performance tips:**
+- Only enable features you actively use
 - FPS counter has minimal impact
 - Key Display monitors events efficiently
 - Anti-AFK has negligible impact
-- Crosshair is extremely lightweight
-- Only enable features you actively use

-**Performance benchmarks:**
-- FPS Counter: ~0.1% CPU usage
-- Key Display: ~0.2% CPU usage
-- Anti-AFK: ~0.01% CPU usage
-- Crosshair: ~0.02% CPU usage (negligible)
-- Total with all features: ~0.35% CPU usage (negligible)

 ### KeyStrokes Not Detecting